 Optimally dehydrate crude oil and clean aqueous discharge streams.

 On a platform offshore Denmark, an operator was having intermittent issues during separation of emulsified water from oil.
-Asphaltenes and naphthenates were causing a viscous interfacial layer—rag layer—to build up between the water and oil phases in the inlet separator, disrupting emulsion destabilization and water removal.
+Asphaltenes and naphthenates were causing a viscous interfacial layer, or rag layer, to build up between the water and oil phases in the inlet separator, disrupting emulsion destabilization and water removal.
 This layer had to be extracted from the separator once a week via the oil train, and sometimes it became unstable and broke up.
 The result was significantly higher water content in the exported oil.
 The disruption in the separator also resulted in more oil in water (OIW) discharged into the sea.
-The operator turned to Schlumberger for a solution to the negative environmental and economic impact.
+The operator turned to SLB for a solution to the negative environmental and economic impact.

 The basic sediment and water (BS&W) content in the oil has stabilized to very low levels, and the system continues operating after more than 3 months with no need to remove any interfacial layer.
 The OIW values vary between 0.6 and 3.6 mg/L and are well within the limits required for discharging effluents into the sea.
 An added benefit is a 33% decrease in the amount of demulsifier used.

 Frequent buildup of an interfacial layer—caused by asphaltenes and naphthenates—in an oil-water separator was eliminated by a new demulsifier specifically designed for the application.
 Erasing the need for weekly removal of the layer dramatically reduced spikes in the water content of exported crude oil and improved the quality of discharged water.